-From the towering Russian Mammoth to the multi-branched, red-flowered Moulin Rouge, sunflowers (Helianthus annuus) are bright ambassadors of sunny summer afternoons.
+From the towering Mammoth Russian to the multi-branched, red-flowered Moulin Rouge, annual sunflowers (Helianthus annuus) are bright ambassadors of sunny summer afternoons.
 When fall rolls around, however, the leaves die, the stalks brown and a top-heavy stalk sits awkwardly in your landscape.
-When sunflowers die, grab a sturdy pair of gloves and prepare your garden for the next season.
+When the sunflower dies, grab a sturdy pair of gloves, pruners and a shovel to prepare your garden for the next season.

 If you planted a giant sunflower, do not forget to harvest the seeds before the birds do it for you.
 The leaves along the stalk may still be green; they start their end-of-season decline after the yellow petals surrounding the seed-heavy head are dead or have already dropped.
 Cut the stem roughly 12 inches from the head when the back of the head is a golden yellow or brown, the petals are dead and the seeds are plump.
 Hang the head in a sheltered, dry area, and then knock the loosened seeds into a container to fully dry.

 Unfortunately, disease may kill your sunflowers before their time.
 Downy and powdery mildew — fungi that form silver, dusty patches on leaves and stems — do not usually cause severe damage.
 Verticillium wilt and sclerotinia head rot, however, wilt your sunflowers, form dead patches on the leaves or stems and may affect nearby plants.
 If a sunflower dies from disease, pull it immediately and dispose of it in the trash.
 Never compost diseased sunflowers.